"Itemized deductions." What a lovely pair of words! They give you a tax break for qualified medical, tax, interest, charitable, and other expenses.

 - Charity: $4,000

-You might think that Carole's total itemized deductions would amount to $30,800 -- the grand total of all of the itemized deductions noted above.
-Sadly, you'd be very wrong.
-Because Carole is deemed a "high-income" taxpayer, with AGI greater than $150,500 for 2006, her itemized deductions will be limited.
-Her actual allowable itemized deductions amount to $29,910.
-In effect, Carole lost $890 in itemized deductions.
-Since Carole is in the 33% bracket, the reduction in her itemized deductions cost her an additional $294 in federal taxes.
+You might think Carole's total itemized deductions would amount to $30,800 -- the grand total of all of the itemized deductions noted above.
+You'd be very wrong.
+Because Carole is deemed a high-income taxpayer, with an AGI greater than $156,400 for 2007, her itemized deductions will be limited.
+Her actual allowable itemized deductions amount to $30,028.
+In effect, Carole lost $772 in itemized deductions.
+Since Carole is in the 33% bracket, the reduction in her itemized deductions cost her an additional $255 in federal taxes.
 Ouch!

 How can Carole determine how many of her itemized deductions will be snatched from her?
-She'll have to complete the worksheet for itemized deductions when she prepares her 2006 tax return.
-If you're curious, you can see use the 2005 worksheet as a guide for this exercise.
-Just remember to use the updated threshold amounts.
+She'll have to complete the worksheet for itemized deductions when she prepares her 2007 tax return.
+If you're curious, you can see the 2007 worksheet to use as a guide for this exercise.

 More deduction doom and gloom

 The bad news just keeps on coming.
-Since many states also similarly limit itemized deductions for "high-income" taxpayers, Carole could be slapped around by her state tax agency as well.
-Furthermore, those "lost" itemized deductions are gone for good, with no provisions to carry them over to any future or previous tax years.
-Individuals with the highest incomes could see their itemized deductions slashed by as much as 80%.
+Since many states also similarly limit itemized deductions for high-income taxpayers, Carole's state tax agency could slap her around as well.
+Furthermore, those lost itemized deductions are gone for good, with no provisions to carry them over to any future or previous tax years.
+Individuals with the highest incomes could see their itemized deductions slashed by as much as 53.3%.
 Others, such as Carole, will just get a punch to the kidney.

 What could Carole have done to avoid this?
-Not much, with the possible exception of keeping her income below the $150,500 limitation.
-This might be possible for many of you, but for other folks who realize a large portion of their AGI in wages or other "fixed" income, it may simply be impossible.
-Those unfortunate taxpayers can only search for a large bullet to bite.
+Not much, with the potential exception of keeping her income below the $156,400 limitation.
+That might be possible for many of you, but for other folks who realize a large portion of their AGI in wages or other fixed income, it may simply be impossible.
+The only thing these unfortunate taxpayers can do is search for a large bullet to bite.